ansys/pymapdl/doc/source/user_guide/krylov.rst

 Krylov method implementation in PyMAPDL
 =======================================
-The PyMAPDL implementation of the Kylov method gives you customization and flexibility because you can access subspace vectors and reduced solutions using the Python programming language for user-defined routines.
+The PyMAPDL implementation of the Krylov method gives you customization and flexibility because you can access subspace vectors and reduced solutions using the Python programming language for user-defined routines.